 If you use *nix, no doubt you’ve spent some time on the command line.
 Here are a few of the most helpful tricks you can use in the bash shell to really optimize your time, impress your friends, and make everyone else feel inferior… not to mention become more productive.
 People familar with the command line can usually work considerably faster (for most tasks) than you can through a gui.
-So be brave, embrace the keyboard and master the bash shell.

 One thing that makes subversion such a powerful revision system is it’s ability to permit multiple methods of access.
 Https, WebDAV, SSH and svnserve.
 In spite of svn’s ability to support multiple access methods, doing so simultaniously can be quite challenging.
 Typically one will run into permission issues as the http(s) access will all be written to the filesystem as the user running the webserver.
 The SSH access will all write to the filesystem under each users given account.

 One of the worst experiences you can have as a computer operator is to realize you (or something else) just did something and wiped out your files.
 The purpose of this article is to show you how to automatically backup your files often and automatically.
 I use this setup to backup my documents every hour (I save more often then that).
 This gives me hourly versions of all my files I am working on.